Two's company, three's a mob: Mob programming

 Mapping errors in jQuery promises / deferred

-posted on 15 July 2014 in programming
+posted on 15 July 2014 in engineering

 For those familiar with JavaScript Promises, jQuery’s Deferred.fail() handling can act unexpectedly.
 Standard Promises implementations allow the first catch handler to deal with the error and then return to normal execution flow (see JavaScript Promises: There and back again). jQuery on the other hand appears to execute all fail handlers, in the order they were defined with no chance to recover normal flow.